Pat Parker: Death

 Parker died on June 19, 1989, of breast cancer at the age 45 in Oakland, California.
 The national lesbian-feminist community mourned her loss, and several things have been named after her, such as Pat Parker Place, a community center in Chicago.
 She was survived by her long-time partner, Marty Dunham, and her daughters Cassidy Brown and Anastasia Jean.

 Tributes

-The Pat Parker/Vito Russo Center Library in New York City is named in honor of Parker and fellow writer, Vito Russo.
+The Pat Parker/Vito Russo Center Library at The Lesbian, Gay, Bisexual & Transgender Community Center in New York City is named in honor of Parker and fellow writer, Vito Russo.

 The Pat Parker Poetry Award is awarded each year for a free verse narrative poem or dramatic monologue by a black lesbian poet.

 In 2004, composer Awilda Villarini used Parker's text for her song "Dialogue."

 In June 2019, Parker was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.